KDE/digikam-doc/setup_application/config_overview.rst

 .. note::

     If you press the **OK** button, the configuration will be saved in your home directory and applied to the current application session.
-The next Session will re-use the same settings.
+The next Session will reuse the same settings.
 If you press **Cancel**, nothing will be changed.